openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 OpenVINO™ Runtime model representation uses special classes to work with model data types and shapes.
 The `ov::element::Type` is used for data types.

-## Shapes Representation
+## Representation of Shapes

 OpenVINO™ Runtime provides two types for shape representation:

-* The `ov::Shape` - Represents fully defined (static) shapes.
+* `ov::Shape` - Represents static (fully defined) shapes.

-* The `ov::PartialShape` - Represents dynamic shapes.
-That means that the rank or some of dimensions are dynamic (dimension defines an interval or undefined).
-The `ov::PartialShape` can be converted to the `ov::Shape`, using the `get_shape()` method if all dimensions are static.
-Otherwise, the conversion throws an exception.
+* `ov::PartialShape` - Represents dynamic shapes.
+This means that the rank or some of dimensions are dynamic (dimension defines an interval or undefined).

+`ov::PartialShape` can be converted to `ov::Shape` by using the `get_shape()` method if all dimensions are static; otherwise, the conversion will throw an exception.
+For example:

 @sphinxtabset